-What has happened in the nurse or midwife’s practice since the last hearing or meeting is important, especially the following factors:
+The panel will then go on to consider what has happened in the nurse or midwife’s practice since the last hearing or meeting , and will take into account the following factors:

-If the panel decides that some restriction on the nurse or midwife’s practice remains necessary because their fitness to practise is currently impaired, then they will decide what sanction, if any, to impose.
+However, if the panel decides that some restriction on the nurse or midwife’s practice remains necessary, because their fitness to practise is still currently impaired, they will decide what sanction, if any, to impose.

 When replacing one order with another in a case based on health, lack of competence, or not having the necessary knowledge of English, a panel cannot make a striking-off order unless the nurse or midwife has been on a substantive conditions of practice order, a substantive suspension order, or a combination of the two, for more than two years.

 Any time spent on an interim order does not count towards the two year period.

 For example, if a nurse or midwife has been subject to two 12 month suspension orders (one following on immediately from the first), a panel cannot make a striking-off order at the second standard review.

 This is because the nurse or midwife will not have been on a substantive order for a total period of two years when the panel is carrying out the review hearing, as the review hearing takes place before expiry of the second 12 month suspension order.

 Any change to the order, or extension of the order, does not take effect until the existing order expires.

 Making an immediate change to the order, rather than waiting for the change to happen once the existing order has expired, is only necessary in exceptional cases.

 Want to download and print whole sections of this FtP library?
 Visit the downloads page.